 Participants explored these socially correlated environments in groups of four.
-In group rounds, they had full information about other participant's choices and outcomes (Fig. 1c), thus sidestepping the actual social inference.
-We ran evolutionary simulations with multiple candidate models to find the normatively best strategy, which was our novel "Social Generalization" (henceforth "SG") model.
-We then fit these models to the behavioural data collected in two online experiments.
+In group rounds, they had full information about other participant's choices and outcomes (Fig. 1C), thus sidestepping the actual social inference.
+We ran evolutionary simulations with multiple candidate models to find the normatively best strategy, which was our "Social Generalization" (henceforth "SG") model.
+We then fit these models to the behavioral data collected in three online experiments.
 In Exp.
-1, which consisted only of group rounds, we studied whether humans would be able to utilize social information in this novel setting, and if so, how they integrated it into their decision-making.
-We found that participants were able to use social information to their benefit, with search behaviour being significantly influenced by other participants finding high rewards.
-Their behaviour was most accurately predicted by SG.
-We then ran Exp.
-2 as a preregistered replication interleaving solo rounds and group rounds.
-This allowed us to disentangle behavioural signatures stemming from the correlated task structure from actual social learning.
+1, which consisted only of group rounds, we studied whether humans would be able to utilize social information in this setting, and if so, how they integrated it into their decision-making.
+We found that participants were able to use social information to their benefit, with search behavior being significantly influenced by other participants finding high rewards.
+Their behavior was most accurately predicted by SG.
+In Exp.
+1R, we lowered the social correlations to a minimum, but kept all other aspects the same to ensure that these results are not artifacts induced by the instructions biasing experimental subjects to use social information inflexibly.
+We found that participants do not blindly use social information, being best fit by Asocial Learner (AS).
+Finally, we ran Exp.
+2 as a preregistered replication (44) interleaving solo rounds and group rounds (Fig. 1D).
+This allowed us to disentangle behavioral signatures stemming from the correlated task structure from actual social learning.
 It also let us delve deeper into differences between individual and social learning in the task by comparing baseline learning model's parameters between conditions.
-Again, we find adaptive use of social information, with SG being the best fit model.
-Differences in exploration behaviour indicate that social learning may function as an exploration mechanism when available.
+Again, we find adaptive use of social information, with SG being the best-fit model.
+Differences in exploration behavior indicate that social learning may function as an exploration mechanism when available (9).
 Taken together, we find that humans can integrate social information with more nuance than what previous task designs implied, potentially using it to partially replace individual exploration.